Management Consulting · Executive Advisory · Leadership Architecture

 Sami Elmansoury founded Precision Learning in 2008 on a single conviction: that the most consequential organisational challenges do not live at the strategic level.
 They live in the execution layer — in the space between leadership intent and operational behaviour, between a coherent direction and an organisation that can actually hold it.
 He built Precision Learning as a structured boutique: senior-designed, specialist-delivered, and accountable at every level.

 Over eighteen years of practice, he has identified four structural conditions that account for most execution drag in otherwise well-led organisations.
 The Translation Gap™ — where strategic direction fragments as it moves through the management layer.
 Decision Velocity™ — where decision rights were never redesigned when the organisation changed, creating bottlenecks that slow everything downstream.
 Operating Rhythm Reset™ — where inherited governance pulls the organisation back toward old patterns rather than holding the new direction in place.
 And Leadership Readiness — where the bar rises after a transformation, but how leaders operate at the new level was never rebuilt.
 These conditions are present at every stage: mid-transformation, during scaling, and in organisations performing well but not yet at the level their strategy demands.
+In 2026, they are also the precise structural mechanisms through which AI and digital transformation investments stall — a pattern now confirmed across every major sector in the markets Precision Learning serves.

 His client work reflects the depth and range of that practice.
 He has worked with the Council of Europe Development Bank through a multi-year transformation advisory engagement spanning mandate alignment, operating rhythm redesign, and leadership coaching — a relationship now in its third year.
 With S&P Dow Jones Indices, he has delivered sustained leadership and executive communication programmes across multiple cohorts and leadership levels.
 With Henkel and other multinational industrial and consumer organisations across the full arc of organisational change.
 These are not isolated projects.
 They are relationships built on the precision of the design and the rigour of the delivery — and they endure because the work holds.